csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 Just to prove that everything is working, start the Csound for Android app.
-Go to the app menu, select the _Examples_ item, select the _Xanadu_ &nbsp;example, and it will be loaded into Csound.
-Then click on the _RUN_ &nbsp;command.
+Go to the app menu, select the _Examples_ item, select the _Xanadu_ example, and it will be loaded into Csound.
+Then click on the _RUN_ command.
 Its name should change to _STOP_, and Csound's runtime messages should begin to scroll down the _MESSAGES_ tab.
 At the same time, you should hear the piece play.
-You can stop the performance at any time by selecting the &nbsp;_STOP_ command, or you can let the performance complete on its own.
+You can stop the performance at any time by selecting the _STOP_ command, or you can let the performance complete on its own.

 That's all there is to it.
 You can scroll up and down in the messages pane if you need to find a particular message, such as an error or warning.

-If you want to look at the text of the piece, or edit it, select the &nbsp;_Edit_ button.
+If you want to look at the text of the piece, or edit it, select the _Edit_ button.
 If you have installed Jota, that editor should open with the text of the piece, which you can save, or not.
 You can edit the piece with the this editor, and any changes you make and save will be performed the next time you start the piece.